NoCheatPlus/Docs/Development/Roadmap.md

     *Possibly  redo LocationTrace + pvp vs. pve config for loop checks
 * Horizontal piston moving with players.
 * SurvivalFly: sprint+jump and special case refinement.
 Possibly recode with new style workaround class use.
+* Change the Build-Infos page: Make sub pages by XX.YY NCP version and link those, for more _permanent_ links.

 ## Planned
 Topics that likely will follow up, no guarantee on order, might slip further away.